Fj00/CEL/README.md

 It was a project envisioned by David Eldar, the self-proclaimed second best Scrabble player in the world.

 The purpose of CWL is to bring more people to word games.
-Traditional dictionaries and word lists currently in use in conjunction with popular word games are filled with obscure and impractical words.
+Traditional dictionaries and word lists currently used in conjunction with popular word games are filled with obscure and impractical words.

 This is still a work in progress and will never achieve perfection.
 Next steps are to merge additional word lists made by other community members, described in more detail below.